-By default, LUSID emits instrument events at UTC midnight, and so transactions generated by those events impact portfolios at the same time.
+By default, LUSID emits instrument events at UTC midnight, and so transactions automatically generated by these events impact portfolios at the same time.

 Note: The information in this article applies to both instrument lifecycle and corporate action events unless otherwise stated.